anonymoussoft/tim2tox/doc/BOOTSTRAP_AND_POLLING.en.md

 It does not guarantee that networking has been completed at this time.
 Real connection changes rely on the `conn:success` / `conn:failed` events in the polling queue.

-The order when Flutter Echo Client is started is:
+The order when toxee is started is:

 1. `_StartupGate` ensures that there are currently available Bootstrap nodes
 2. Initialize `FfiChatService`